-- iv.i.
-The superintendent or designee will respond in writing to the complainant with a written decision as expeditiously as possible, but in no event later than within thirty (30) calendar days followingof receipt of the written complaint, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
-In the event an extension is needed, the district will notify the complainant in writing of the reason for the extension and the anticipated response date atin a language that the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act of 1964.
-At the time the district responds to the complainant, the district mustwill send a copy of the response to the office of the superintendent of public instructionOSPI. - ii.
-The decisionresponse of the superintendent or designee will include: 1) a - 1) A summary of the results of the investigation; 2
+i.
+The superintendent or designee will respond in writing to the complainant with a written decision within thirty (30) calendar days of receipt of the complaint, unless otherwise agreed to by the complainant or if exceptional circumstances related to the complaint require an extension of the time limit.
+In the event an extension is needed, the district will notify the complainant in writing of the reason for the extension and the anticipated response date in a language that the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act of 1964.
+At the time the district responds to the complainant, the district will send a copy of the response to OSPI.